 The idea of stealing time isn't the first to occur, being a bit elusive for employers and employees.

 However, as time theft can be quite costly for the company, in this complete guide, we will dive into the most common ways employees steal time at work, time theft laws, and time theft policy, and determine how to prevent this fraud from occurring.

-Eliminate Time Theft with a Reliable GPS Attendance and Time-Tracking Software.
+How to Stop Time Theft with GPS Attendance and Time-Tracking

 But what is time theft?
 Simply put, time theft is when employees are paid for the time they did not spend working.
 It is practically stealing company time and is considered fraudulent.

 Employee time theft can have many forms.
 Below, we have gathered a list of the six most common types of stealing a company's time.

 The most common way of employee time theft is so-called buddy punching.
 Buddy punching most often occurs in companies that use PIN-based systems, time cards, or time clocks to monitor attendance.
 It happens every time an employee clocks in or out for one or more colleagues using their credentials.

 Instead of clocking in after arriving late, an employee may ask their co-worker to start their time clock even though they are not at the workplace.